 It should be noted that upscaling and data recovery costs are not provided as they will be unique based on the nature of the upscaling and data loss.
-Utility and other overheads (except for staffing expenses) are also not included in this assessment; however, as mentioned above, a SaaP deployment will significantly impact overheads, notably the power required to run a 24/7 VMS and Data Centre which will increase the Secretariat's utility costs.
-It is expected that the amount of received data will not impact subscription costs for a SaaS VMS application(provided there is not drastic changes in registered vessels).
+Utility and other overheads (except for staffing expenses) are also not included in this assessment; however, as mentioned above, a SaaP deployment will significantly impact overheads, notably the power required to run a 24/7 VMS and Data Centre, which is not covered by the Headquarters Agreement.
+The amount of data received should not impact subscription costs for a SaaS VMS application (provided there is no substantial increase in the number of registered vessels).

-Except for the annual internet subscription cost, all costs below should be considered as surplus to the current SIOFA budget.
+Except for the annual internet subscription cost, all costs below should be considered surplus to the current SIOFA budget.